Close Menu

 Caveat

-This report is produced as part of the HumAngle Adamawa SCOJA Fellow advocacy activities.
-It aims to raise public awareness, inform policymakers, and encourage evidence-based responses to emerging climate and public health risks in the state.
+This report is produced by the HumAngle Foundation’s Adamawa Strengthening Community Journalism and Advocacy (SCOJA) Fellows.
+It aims to raise public awareness, inform policymakers, and encourage evidence-based responses to emerging climate and public health risks in the state

 Adamawa State climate change climate vulnerability electricity outage environmental health Governance heat stress heatstroke awareness heatwave deaths hospital capacity informal workers Nigeria health system NiMet public health Yola